IHE/IHE-MetadataHandbook/README.md

 Each Community will determine the desired level of constraints.
 Some Communities may only define a specific value set for classCode and leave all other metadata with the default constraints from XCA or XDS; other Communities will need to define constraints for every metadata attribute across all object types.

 * Where there are rules already in place in a Community, determine how well these are working and what the gaps are.
-* Where multiple Communities are federated with XCA the differences between the metadata sets of these Communities will need to be harmonized, or mapped.
+* Where multiple Communities are federated with XCA, the differences between the metadata sets of these Communities will need to be harmonized, or mapped.
 Much of the time the harmonization and mapping are  incomplete thus the consuming human may need to be able to work with poor search results.
 * The technology used within the Community may have technical constraints.
 For example, a publishing system that has fixed codes that can’t be changed.
 These technical constraints are unfortunate but are a reality.
 It is better to understand them, and work around them.
 * IHE has predefined the use of metadata attributes and value sets for some document types: